myokyunghan/uneven_automation/README.md

 https://archive.org/details/stackexchange

 * Due to the large size of the dataset, the raw data are **not hosted in this repository**.
-Instead, this repository provides scripts for downloading, preprocessing, and analyzing the data.
+Instead, this repository provides scripts for analyzing the data.

 * The analyses are based on the Stack Exchange Data Dump released on **December 3, 2023**.